Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #3 Maximise experience

-- one-hour cricket lesson
+- One-hour cricket lesson

-- bicycle repair session
+- Bicycle repair session

-- how to make sourdough bread lesson
+- How to make sourdough bread lesson

-- sewing lesson
+- Sewing lesson

-- gifting babysitting hours to exhausted parents is priceless and completely zero-waste!
+- Gifting babysitting hours to exhausted parents is priceless and completely zero-waste!

-#4 Think beyond the wrap
+#4 Go beyond gift wrap

 Each year, we use more than 150,000 kilometres of wrapping paper at Christmas – enough to wrap around the Earth’s equator almost four times.